jawise23/backyard_planner/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 You are free to use, modify, and distribute this project, provided that any derivative works or services built upon it are also released under the AGPL-3.0 license.

+This project uses the Bevy game engine, which is licensed under the MIT or Apache 2.0 License.
+See https://bevyengine.org/ for more details.

 ## Features (MVP)
 - Grid-based backyard layout
 - Place and move objects (Shed, Deck, Batting Cage, Fence)